top of page

 OUR RESEARCH

-Our lab has four areas of research:
+Our lab has two areas of research:

 Genetics of psychotic disorders.

 What is the nature of genetic risk for psychotic disorders?
 We are interested in the genetic structure underlying thought disorder, a series of investigations supported by K08 MH122673 and R21 MH123908.
 Much of this work takes place as part of the HiTOP consortium’s genomics workgroup.
 We are also interested in how genetic risk manifests in symptom profiles, both cross-sectionally and longitudinally.
 We also look at the relationship between genetic risk and long-term clinical outcomes such as recovery, remission, and treatment resistance.
-This work is carried out using data collected in the lab, and with data from all over the world contributed to the First-Episode Psychosis Special Interest Group of the Psychiatric Genomics Consortium.
+This work is carried out using data collected in the lab, and with data from all over the world contributed to the First-Episode Psychosis Special Interest Group (FEP-GEN) of the Psychiatric Genomics Consortium.

 photo-1585159200135-080ea1408fcc.jpg